Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ### BorderVisual

 The `BorderVisual` renders a rectangular frame with a given thickness.
 The whole frame is plotted inside the area designated by the `BorderVisual` size as long as it is possible.
-When the `BorderVisual` size is 200x200 and the border width is 100, it appears as a square of the size of 200x200, having the color of the border.
-When the `BorderVisual` size is 100x200 and the border width is 200, the frame does not fit inside the given size and it appears as a rectangle of the size of 300x200, having the color of the frame.
+When the `BorderVisual` size is 200x200 and the border width is 100, it appears as a square of the size of 200x200, having the color same as that of the border.
+When the `BorderVisual` size is 100x200 and the border width is 200, the frame does not fit inside the given size and it appears as a rectangle of the size of 300x200, having same color as that of the frame.

 The following table lists the supported properties: